covidtrace/app/README.md

 ### For Android do the following:

-Modify `app/android/local.properties` and the following lines
+Modify `app/android/local.properties` and add the following lines

 ```
 app.googleMapsApiKey={INSERT_GOOGLE_API_KEY_HERE}